Where do I find help regarding LGBTQ situations in my home?

 What happens after I submit my application and payment?

 A MARR representative will review and approve it.
-Once your application is approved, a welcome letter along with the appropriate form for your level of housing will become available on your profile.
+Once your application is approved, the appropriate form for your level of housing will be assigned.
+A Welcome Letter & the NARR Standards Checklist will become available on your profile attached to the form.

 What happens after I complete my form and submit all of my documentation?

-A MARR representative will review all of your documents and approve or reject them.
-If a document is rejected there will be an explanation detailing what is needed.
+A MARR representative will review all of your documents and approve or reject each item.
+If a document is rejected there will be an explanation detailing what is needed when you click the "rejected by viewer" button.
 You will then be able to resubmit a more appropriate document in its place.
 Once all of your documents are approved, an inspector will be in touch to schedule your site review.

 If I update my Certemy profile, do I have to let MARR know?